Docker Compose Stop Service

 Stopping Services in a Sequential Order

 When dealing with interdependent services, it’s essential to stop them in a specific order to maintain application integrity.
-For example, if you have a web application that depends on a database service, stopping the web application first might result in orphaned database connections.
+For example, if you have a web application that depends on a database serviceService refers to the act of providing assistance or support to fulfill specific needs or requirements.
+In various domains, it encompasses customer service, technical support, and professional services, emphasizing efficiency and user satisfaction.
+More », stopping the web application first might result in orphaned database connections.

 Stopping Services Using Dependencies